DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 If you train to teach certain secondary subjects, you may be eligible for a [scholarship or bursary](/funding-and-support/scholarships-and-bursaries).

-No matter what course you choose, you can apply for a student loan.
+You can apply for a student loan regardless of the course you choose, even if you've had one previously for other postgraduate training.

 [Learn about how you could fund your teacher training](/funding-and-support).

-### Teacher training providers
+### Teacher training courses

 Your teacher training course might be provided by a university, school, college or group of schools.
 Your course might be referred to as: